cecamschool2020/materials/program.md

 ## September 11, Friday

-15:00-16:00 Solution of the first assignment (Giovanni Bussi) 16:00-17:00 Second and third assignment
+15:00-16:00 Solution of the first assignment (Giovanni Bussi)

+16:00-17:00 Second and third assignment (Nicola Calonaci, Mattia Alberto Ubertini, and Valerio Piomponi)

 ## September 19, Friday

-15:00-17:00 Solution of the second and third assignment
+15:00-17:00 Solution of the second and third assignment (Nicola Calonaci, Mattia Alberto Ubertini, and Valerio Piomponi)